-- c.
-Involvement of Individuals with DD & Families in Project Development, Implementation and Evaluation: Describe involvement of individuals with developmental and other disabilities and their families in project development, project implementation and evaluation activities.
-Explain how the project will work with individuals with developmental and other disabilities and their families in a meaningful way. - d.
+- f.
 Collaboration: Describe how the partnering organization will contribute to the overall goals of the project.
 Describe in detail the resources of the organization in order to meet the projects goal, activities and outcomes.
-Show that there is a clear process in place for decision making and managing the project. - e.
+Show that there is a clear process in place for decision making and managing the project. - g.
 Systems Change, Capacity Building and Sustainability: Describe how the project will achieve systems change and/or build capacity, allowing all Virginias with intellectual and developmental disabilities to lead participatory and meaningful lives.
 In addition, describe in detail how the project will continue after the conclusion of the grant period, and what long-term impact can realistically be expected from the project after the conclusion of grant funding.
-Grantees are expected to monitor outcomes and report them to the Board for up to 2 years following the end of the grant period. - f.
-Project Work Plan: Project Goal, Objectives, Activities, Outcomes & Performance Measures.
+Grantees are expected to monitor outcomes and report them to the Board for up to 2 years following the end of the grant period. - h.
+Project Work Plan: Project Goal, Objectives, Activities, Outcomes & Performance

+Measures.
 The following elements are required: - i.
 Project Goal-Identify the overall project goal and briefly explain how it will achieve the project's scope of work. - ii.
 Objectives-Identify the project objectives that are specific and measurable and will achieve the selected outcomes. - iii.
 Activities-For each project objective, include: a list all activities (specific tasks, including any project deliverables and products) that will achieve the objective; strategies for each activity; an explanation of how each activity will be accomplished; realistic start and end dates for accomplishing each activity; and the primary personnel who will carry out each activity.
 Any project products should include dissemination plans for potential project replication. - iv.
 Outcomes, Stories and Performance Measures-For each activity state the expected Outcomes, including Stories and Performance Measure(s), if applicable.
 For each Story, identify the number of stories obtained of participating individuals whose lives improved as a result of grant activities.
-For each Performance Measure, state the expected target (number), how you will VBPD Grants Manual Page 19 reach the target and how you will collect and report the data accurately to the Board.
-Ensure that you have included any required outcomes as stated in the "Scope of Project" section.
+For each Performance Measure, state the expected target (number) and how you will reach the target.
+This is a required element for Stage II (full proposal) applications.